Greenlio/Official-SCP-Helper-Bot/README.md

 `!info (SCP)`
 `!credits`

-Please remember that there is not all of the SCPs and that new ones are actively being contributed.
+Please remember that there is not all of the SCPs, and that new ones are actively being contributed.

 # Installation